Twitter reverses suspension of Mike Lee’s personal account

 Lee appeared to regain access to his @BasedMikeLee account around 2:30 p.m., when users were able to see his Tweets once again.

 “Thanks to all who assisted in operation #Free@basedMikeLee.
-Still no explanation from @Twitter as to what happened,” Lee tweeted from the personal account.
+Still no explanation from @Twitter as to what happened,” Lee tweeted from his personal account.

 The account had been suspended earlier Wednesday, with his feed only reading “Account suspended,” and that “Twitter suspends accounts that violate Twitter rules.”